Swaroskiks/projet-fluxMigratoires-ibraguim-mouad/README.md

 ---

 ## **Copyright**

-I hereby declare that the code provided in this project was created solely by Mouad MOUSTARZAK a, except for the following portions:
+We hereby declare that the code provided in this project was created solely by Mouad Moustarzak and Ibraguim Temirkaev.
-- [List specific borrowed code snippets, their sources, and explanations].

 All other code is original, and failure to attribute any external source will be considered plagiarism.
 ---

 ## **Video Demonstration**